Moving From California to Austin TX: Quick Answer

 Uchi and Jeffrey's

-Austin is a foodie capital.
-From James Beard award-winning sushi to classic steakhouses, your palate is safe here.
+Austin is a food capital.
+From James Beard award-winning sushi to classic premium steakhouses, your palate is safe here.

 Lake Austin and Hill Country